Garshers/CarRentalWebsite/README.md

 - **XAMPP**: A free and open-source cross-platform web server solution stack package, which includes Apache, MySQL, and PHP.
 You can download it from [https://www.apachefriends.org/index.html](https://www.apachefriends.org/index.html).
 - **Web Browser**: Any modern web browser such as Google Chrome, Firefox, Edge, or Safari.
-- **Text Editor/IDE**: An editor like Visual Studio Code, Sublime Text, or any other code editor of your choice.
+- **Text Editor/IDE (for making changes)**: An editor like Visual Studio Code, Sublime Text, or any other code editor of your choice.

 ### Setup Instructions

 1. **Install XAMPP**:
    - Download and install XAMPP from the official website.
-   - Once installed, start the Apache and MySQL services from the XAMPP Control Panel.
+   - Once installed, start the `Apache` and `MySQL` services from the XAMPP Control Panel.

 2. **Set Up the Database**:
    - Open PHPMyAdmin by navigating to `http://localhost/phpmyadmin` in your web browser.
-   - Import the database schema and seed data by using the provided file `SQL setup - wypozyczalnia.sql`.
+   - Import the database schema and seed data by using the provided file `SQL setup - wypozyczalnia.sql`. `SQL tab` -> ctrl + v *(inside blank space)* -> `Go` button.
 This file will create the necessary database tables and populate them with initial data.

 3. **Configure the Project**:
    - Create a folder named `Carental` in the `htdocs` directory of your XAMPP installation (usually found in `C:\xampp\htdocs` on Windows or `/Applications/XAMPP/htdocs` on macOS).
-   - Copy all your project files (PHP, JS, CSS) into the `Carental` folder.
+   - Copy all your project files (PHP, JS, CSS, etc.) into the `Carental` folder.

 4. **Run the Project**:
    - Make sure to check if the Apache server and MySQL is running from the XAMPP Control Panel.